-As soon as the air chamber reaches its final shape, check the air pressure with the supplied manome.
-The chambers can be inflated up to 0.08 bar.
-This is not much for a inflatable kayak, but a little more than for the Intex Challenger K2 and Explorer K2.
+As soon as the air chamber reaches its final shape, check the air pressure with the supplied manometer.
+The chambers can be inflated up to 0.08 bar (1.16 PSI).
+This is not much for an inflatable kayak, but a little more than for the Intex Challenger K2 and Explorer K2.
 If you have been on the water with the boat for a longer time, you should check the air pressure during a break on the shore.
 If the air and water temperature are significantly different, the air pressure in the chambers will drop and they will become slightly softer.
 But this is quite normal for an inflatable boat and here it helps to pump up.
-In the case of inflatable boats with a higher operating pressure (e.g. Gumotex or Grabner), this effect is not that significant,
+In the case of inflatable boats with a higher pressure (e.g. Gumotex or Grabner), this effect is not that significant,

 We found the handling of the valves less good.
 It is a little tricky to open and close the valve spring.
 The valve spring is covered with a screw cap, so that the valve is not accidentally opened on the water.
 The cap is only attached with a very thin string.

-Both the footrests and the seats can be placed in different positions in the boat.
-For the footrest there are 3 positions each for the front and rear paddler.
+Both the foot braces and the seats can be placed in different positions in the boat.
+For the foot brace there are 3 positions each for the front and rear paddler.
 You can also fix the seat variably to the ground with a long velcro strip.
-Especially the footrests surprised us, because something like that is not common in this price class.
+Especially the foot braces surprised us, because something like that is not common in this price class.

-Since we are quite tall, we use the whole interior space to place the seats and footrests.
+Since we are quite tall, we use the whole interior space to place the seats and foot braces.
 The backrests of the seats are attached by two belts, each of which can be fastened to the side chamber with a plastic carabiner.